Why Ventilated Facades?

 A ventilated façade is a dry-installed exterior building envelope system.
 It can be installed on new construction sites or on buildings undergoing renovation.

 Ventilated façade systems, also known as double-skin façades or rain-screens, greatly assist in protecting buildings against wind, rain and temperature variations and keeping the building dry and energy efficient.

-A ventilated façade system consists of two layers of different façades separated by an air cavity which prevents rainwater from penetrating and diffuses water vapor from the inside.
+A ventilated façade system consists of two layers of different façades separated by an air cavity which prevents rainwater from penetrating and diffuses water vapour from the inside.
 While the external cladding protects from rain and wind, the air cavity plays a major role in the ventilated façade system.

 A naturally ventilated façade results in a temperature difference between the face of the cladding panel and the air cavity behind.
 This in turn creates a variation in air density causing air to flow upwards within the cavity resulting in a chimney effect.
 The airflow transports heat from the cavity out through openings at the top of the wall, reducing humidity and increasing the efficiency of insulation.

-Ventilated façade in summer
+Ventilated Façade in Summer

 The increase in temperature inside the cavity during the summer months generates a “chimney effect” that pushes the air upwards, thus reducing the wall’s temperature facing the inside of the building.
 In other words, it keeps the building colder.

-Ventilated façade in winter
+Ventilated Façade in Winter

 During the cold winter months, the opening in the ventilated facade balances the wall’s temperature facing the interior of the building, which reduces the risk of moisture from condensation.

-Benefits of Ventilated Façades
+Benefits of Ventilated Buildings